Forest Hill Area Guide

 Up and coming.
 With its acres of green space the area has always been popular with families, but thanks to good transport links, attractive architecture and general convenience it’s now also a hot spot for City workers.
 The area’s burgeoning arts scene has resulted in exciting new galleries, with local artists exhibiting regularly.
 This has cemented a strong community ethos, and there are a whole host of fantastic local cafes and eateries to catch up with neighbours and friends alike.

-The renovated Forest Hill Pools swimming facilities, café and fitness classes offer further entertainment for all ages, as does the local community library.
+Forest Hill Pools swimming facilities, café and fitness classes offer further entertainment for all ages, as does the local community library.